whofman/dotfiles/README.md

 # dotfiles

-Experimental file to test with *stow*.
+Experimental repo to test with *stow*.